fogbow/fogbowcloud.org/content/pages/install-configure-fogbow-manager.md

 # Install and configure the Fogbow Manager

-The Fogbow Manager is distributed in two forms: as source code or as a binary package for debian-based distributions.
+The Fogbow Manager is distributed in two forms: as source code, or as a binary package for debian-based distributions.
 Choose the best distribution for your system, download it and install it as follows.

 ## Install from source
 To get the lastest stable version of the component, download it from our repository: